Exploring Junior Year

 – Annie Dillard

 The pond profile is a month-long biological and social investigation of a local pond.
-Student teams sample 10 ponds in Eagan for water quality, vegetation, and fish/ macroinvertebrates which all give insight into the health of the pond.
+Student teams sample ponds in Eagan for water quality, vegetation, and fish/macroinvertebrates which all give insight into the health of the pond.
 They analyze and write their data into a report that is presented to the City of Eagan.

-Through study of organisms' adaptations to winter, human adaptations and technologies to brave the cold (old and new), and direct experience interpreting winter outdoors, students come to understand core principles of survival in our northern climate.
-This unit culminates in an overnight experience at Baker Near-Wilderness Settlement, staying at a wood-fire heated cabin and cooking a meal over the fire.
+Through study of organisms' adaptations to winter along with historic and current human adaptations to the cold--and by going outside in winter firsthand, students come to understand core principles of survival in our northern climate.
+This unit has culminated in an overnight experience at Baker Near-Wilderness Settlement, staying in a wood-fire heated cabin, and cooking a meal over the fire.